gchq/stroom-docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed.md

 The creation of the _Raw Reference_ is now complete.

-At this point you may wish to organise the resources you have created within the Explorer pane such as `Reference>GeoHost`.
+At this point you may wish to organise the resources you have created within the Explorer pane to a more appropriate location such as `Reference/GeoHost`.
 Because Stroom Explorer is a flat structure you can move resources around to reorganise the content without any impact on directory paths, configurations etc.

 ![Stroom UI CreateReferenceFeed - Organise Resources](../resources/v6/UI-CreateReferenceFeed-71.png "reference feed - Organise Resources")